 - Negligent usage

 Regardless of the type of damage, it is always recommended to consult a professional data recovery expert for your damaged hard drive recovery.
-This will ensure that you get your data back in the quickest and most secure manner.
+This will ensure that you will get your data back in the quickest and most secure manner.
 Trying to resolve the issue on your own may lead to further damage or even permanent loss of data.

 In most cases, recovering data from a damaged hard drive is achievable.
 However, before taking your hard drive to a professional, some of the steps that you should follow to reduce the risk of permanent data loss are: